MeoMunDep/MeoMunDep/README.md

 - You can contact me here: [Telegram](https://t.me/MeoMunDep)
 - Join my group          : [Telegram Group](https://t.me/keoairdropfreene)

-👀 I will be sharing my scripts for free, but you need to read the readme.md file carefully.
+👀 I will share my scripts for free, but you need to read the readme.md file carefully.

 ## Donation